 The primary use of the Saint Paul Public Library Agency’s facilities and grounds is that of a public library.
 When designated areas are not in use for library functions these areas may be used by groups and persons, regardless of their beliefs or affiliation with the following provisos:

 Meeting rooms are available on a first-come, first-served, reserved basis.
 Frequency of booking may be limited for an individual organization based on anticipated demand.
 The Library retains the right to cancel any meeting room reservation granted to an outside organization for operational reasons.
-The Library will give as much notice of a cancelled reservation as is feasible.
+The Library will give as much notice of a canceled reservation as is feasible.
 A reasonable attempt will be made to provide an alternative time or space.
-As practice, priority will be given as follows.
+As a practice, priority will be given as follows.

 First priority will be given to Library-sponsored events.
 In prioritized order these include:

 - meetings or programs generated by library staff;

 - events or programs jointly sponsored by the Library and its affiliate groups;